Nothing in your cart

 Family time and pizza making.
 Did you ever make home-made pizzas as a kid?
 I still do! :) Photo by Jimmy Dean

 A recent study published in 2020 (Thurecht and Pelly) looking at young athletes from The World University Games (Universiade) and the Commonwealth Games found a variety of different influences leading to food choices.
 The authors of this particular research project found that Performance, Sensory Appeal, Food & Health Awareness, and Weight Control were the most frequently reported influences.
-This was particularly evident prior to competition.
+This was particularly evident prior to the competition.

 Using this strategy to budget for x, y, z nutrients in varying quantities may work for you or someone you know.
 Another piece of evidence by Renner et al. (2012) found, using The Eating Motivation Survey (TEMS), that sociocultural motives such as sociability, social norms, traditions, and social image relate to motives for eating behaviours.